Meir Vilner: Soviet ties

 Vilner's Soviet loyalist line was highly appreciated by the USSR; in 1978 he was awarded the Order of Friendship of Peoples.
 He did not accept perestroika and regarded the fall of communism in the USSR as a coup.

-Personal life
+Personal life and death

 He was married to Esther Vilenska, another Israeli communist politician but divorced later, after having two sons together.
 His cousin Abba Kovner was a well-known Israeli poet and partisan resistance leader during the Holocaust.

+Vilner died on June 5, 2003, the last surviving signatory of the Israeli Declaration of Independence.
+A street in the city of Shafaram is named after him.